cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Elastic Stack][img.elastic-stack]

-## Introdicing our services
+## Overview of our micro services

-For this example, let's consider two services:
+For this example, let's consider two micro services:

 ![Movie and review services][img.services]